zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 ### Mixing Abstraction Levels

 One unique MLIR feature: **IR can contain multiple abstraction levels simultaneously**.
-A single function might have:
-- High-level `linalg.matmul` operations
-- Mid-level `scf.for` loops
-- Low-level `llvm.load` instructions
+A single function might have high-level `linalg.matmul` operations alongside mid-level `scf.for` loops and low-level `llvm.load` instructions, all coexisting in the same function.

 This happens naturally during progressive lowering—you lower some operations but not others.
 Consider a function with matrix multiplication and a simple addition: